-In the Old Testament, law guided worship and it was location specific, regulatory and housed in a earthly sanctuary;
+In the Old Testament, the law guided worship as a gauge.
+It was location specific, regulatory and housed in a sanctuary:

-- Where to worship – Worship took place in a temple, on a mountain or a specific place that God chose.
-The Holy Spirit only came “upon” certain people in those days, so the people depended on the prophets to hear from God.
-They were told not to offer their burnt offerings and sacrifices wherever they chose, but only in the place which the Lord chose – Deuteronomy 12: 13-14.
+Where to worship – Worship took place in a temple, on a mountain or a specific place that God chose.
+People depended on prophets to hear from God.
+They could not to offer their burnt offerings and sacrifices wherever they chose.
+They had to use a place which the Lord chose – Deuteronomy 12: 13-14.

-- Sacrifices – Sacrifices had to be made to atone for the sins of the people.
+Sacrifices – Sacrifices had to atone for the sins of the people.
 Without the shedding of blood, there can be no forgiveness of sins.
 Deuteronomy 12: 6 “There you shall bring your burnt offerings, your sacrifices, your tithes, the offerings of your hand, your vows, your freewill offerings, and the firstborn of your herds and of your flocks.“

 WORSHIP IN SPIRIT AND TRUTH

-As believers, we need to sanctify ourselves through the word by reading and meditating on the bible, the inspired word of God.
-Sanctification is no longer an outward cleansing process of washing of hands, feet and clothing like in the Old Testament.
-Through Christ, sanctification is an inner cleansing of the spirit man.
+We need sanctification and daily meditation of the Bible – the inspired word of God.
+Sanctification or external cleansing processes such as washing of hands, feet and clothing is no longer a rule as in the Old Testament.
+Through Jesus Christ, sanctification is an inner cleansing of the spirit man.

 When we speak God’s word, we worship Him by speaking truth, which is the word.
 Sanctification through the word of God cleanses the mind and the spirit man.
-When you study the word and gained enough knowledge of who Jesus is and what he preached, you will attain revelation and deep understanding of who God is – John 7: 15-16.
+Study the Bible to gain revelation and a deep understanding of who God is – John 7: 15-16.